WCAG best practices - general (low-code)

 * **\<h1>**\

-Eximee Designer will have set by default **\<h1>** as the application title.
-Although using several headings **\<h1>** is allowed by HTML standards (as long as they are not nested), it is not considered a good practice.
-In general, there should be one heading on the page **\<h1>**, which describes the main content of the page.
-When adding headings in the application, it is best to start at level **\<h2>**.
+Eximee Designer will have **\<h1>** set by default as the application title.
+Although using multiple headings **\<h1>** is allowed by HTML standards (as long as they are not nested), it is not considered good practice.
+In principle, there should be one heading on the page **\<h1>**, which describes the main content of the page.
+When adding headings to the application, it is best to start from level **\<h2>**.

-* **Section headings -** each added section in the application may have its own heading. **Section within a section** will have the next heading level (aria-level) – this also applies to a repeating section.
+* **Section headings -** each section added to the application may have its own heading. **A section within a section** will have the next heading level (aria-level) – this also applies to a repeatable section.

 * Additional information: [\<h1>–\<h6>: The HTML Section Heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) ![(informacje)](https://wiki.consdata.pl/s/-rvpvnr/8703/51k4y0/_/images/icons/emoticons/information.svg)